 Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

-Written by Erik Bjornstad | Jun 8 2015
+Written by Erik Bjornstad | May 28 2024

 When fuel sits for long periods, chemical reactions have plenty of time to break the fuel down.
 The fuel gets exposed to oxygen and water, the heat from the environment provides the energy, a few unstable molecules form and they react with healthy fuel.

 Why is ULSD worse in this respect than in the past?
 The processing of the fuel to remove the sulfur changes its composition, yielding components that are more sensitive to sludge formation.
-Not to mention a lot more sensitive to microbial growth (the sulfur used to inhibit this, but it’s not there any more), which can break down fuel quality even faster.
+Not to mention a lot more sensitive to microbial growth (the sulfur used to inhibit this, but it’s not there anymore), which can break down fuel quality even faster.

 • Since it was once part of the fuel, you’re losing fuel energy value if it drops out.